milindz/CustomObjectDetection/README.md

 ## :cloud: Algorithms and technologies used to build this model :-

 1. SSD MobileNet_V2_FPNLite_320x320
-2.Tensorflow Object Detection API
+2. Tensorflow Object Detection API
 3. OpenCV